 Home working is here to stay.
 We’ve seen so many people in the last year whose physical conditions have been helped by working from home.
 And just as many whose condition has been brought about or exacerbated by working from home.

 This article is us sharing our experience of the good practice and bad practices that have helped or hindered our clients working from home in their bid to recover from injury.
-So if you’re injured, or not, this is a good one not only help you survive working from home, but thrive.
+So if you’re injured, or not, this is a good one not only to help you survive working from home, but thrive.
 We’re hoping his guide helps keep you injury free and feeling good.